digint/tinyfsm/README.md

 provides a straightforward way of mapping your state machine charts into source code.

-TinyFSM basically wraps event dispatching into method calls, making event dispatching equally fast to calling (or even inlining) a function.
+TinyFSM basically wraps event dispatching into function calls, making event dispatching equally fast to calling (or even inlining) a function.
 Even in the worst case, dispatching leads to nothing more than a single vtable lookup and function call!